 Scoliosis is a term used to describe sideways curving of the spine that usually occurs in adolescence.
 The human spine is typically shaped with a curve at the top of the shoulder and the lower back.
 Scoliosis is a condition where the spine is abnormally curved.
 There is no known cause for the majority of scoliosis cases.

-Scoliosis is a problem in the skeletal system that not only causes structural deformity but also affects the internal organs, interfering with their functioning, and thus depriving the body of oxygen and nutrients.
+Scoliosis is a problem in the skeletal system that causes structural deformity and affects the internal organs.
+It interferes with their functioning, thus depriving the body of oxygen and nutrients.
 As scoliosis becomes severe, it gets more challenging to treat, increasing the need for surgical intervention.

-- Uneven shoulders.
+- Uneven shoulders

-- Uneven waist.
+- Uneven waist

-- One hip higher than the other.
+- One hip higher than the other

 The structural deformity eventually affects other organs and may cause the following symptoms:

-- Breathing difficulty.
+- Breathing difficulty

-- Bowel problems.
+- Bowel problems

-Types of Scoliosis
+Types Of Scoliosis